uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 }
 ```

 This overrides `PointHandleLayer` with a new layer and three additional props.
-The sublayer will still receive props defined by the proxied `editHandlePoint` props. `id` is only required if the sublayer changes layer definitions depending on the state of the application.
+The sublayer will still receive props defined by the proxied `editHandlePoint` props.